team-seenit/seenit-weather-test/README.md

 For this coding challenge we would like you to write a simple reactive page that will display a summary of todays weather based on the users location.
 The location can be obtained however you want.
 The app must make api calls to a free weather service, e.g. https://openweathermap.org/api.

+##Technology

+The Site should be built using React.
+If you want you can add a Node.js back end to handle the api call (This can be in a seperate repo if needed)

 ## Criteria

 We will be looking at